Freeman Scholars fosters deeper understanding between the United States and Asia through funding immersive educational experiences.

 - Good academic and disciplinary standing during the entire application process and internship

-- Participating on an internship of at least six weeks
+- Participating on an in-person internship of at least six weeks

 - Interning in one of the following Asian countries: Cambodia, China, Hong Kong, Indonesia, Japan, Laos, Macao, Malaysia, Mongolia, Singapore, South Korea, Taiwan, Thailand, or Vietnam.